-If you struggle to sleep during a thunderstorm or just want to make yourself safer, sleep on a lower level and keep your bed or couch away from any surfaces that contain metal.
+If you struggle to sleep during a thunderstorm or want to make yourself safer, sleep on a lower level and keep your bed or couch away from any surfaces that contain metal.

 Should I be Scared of Thunder and Lightning?

 The Journal of Pharmaceutical Sciences and Research explains how this is most common in children.
-However, it can carry over to adulthood, especially in individuals who have experienced past trauma.
+However, it can carry over to adulthood, especially among those who’ve experienced past trauma.

 It’s easy to say that nobody should fear thunder and lightning when safely inside, but it’s not that simple, as many people remain afraid of the bright, sudden lights and noises associated with storms.

 Changes to the atmosphere during a storm can cause breathing difficulty in asthmatics, while people with sleep apnea are also at risk of adverse reactions.

-Is it Bad to Sleep Next to a Window During a Thunderstorm?
+Is It Bad To Sleep Next To A Window During A Thunderstorm?

 If thunder and lightning make you uncomfortable, you may face your fear and pull up a front-row seat, watching the storm from your window.

-How far away should you be from a window during a thunderstorm?
-Aim to move your bed to the middle of the room so it doesn’t touch another surface, including walls.
+Move your bed to the middle of the room so it doesn’t touch another surface, including walls.
 This protects you from electricity traveling around the room in the event of a lightning strike.

 Why Can’t I Sleep During a Thunderstorm?